Djaytan/mc-jobs-reborn-patch-place-break/README.md

   patch PLACE actions (e.g. for placing saplings).

-*Note: the second behavior lead to "ephemeral" tags, that's to say a tag which will be applicatable during a short-time only.
+*Note: the second behavior lead to "ephemeral" tags, that's to say a tag which will be applicable during a short-time only.
 The value is fixed to three seconds.*

 As a comparison point, this behavior can have similarities with the one implemented by [mcMMO](https://www.spigotmc.org/resources/official-mcmmo-original-author-returns.64348/) plugin.